HMS-RIC/Te-Peltier-Controller/README.md

 # Te-Peltier-Controller
-Matlab interface for a TE Technologies TC-720 Thermoelectric Controller
+Very basic Matlab interface for a TE Technologies TC-720 Thermoelectric Controller

 ## Setup
 Set up the TC-720 as described in the manual and connect to your computer using the USB cable.